mechatroner/vscode_rainbow_csv/DEV_README.md

 * Add unit tests for try_autoenable_rainbow_csv function.

+* Get rid of `csv (dot)` and similar dialects, since we now have dynamic csv to rule them all.

 ## RFC Support plan
 We need:
 1. Full doc tokenization (rbql + rbql UI preview sampling + lint + autodetection) - 100% correct, doesn't have to use VSCode ranges.